Running: Propulsion phase

-Research, especially in the footstrike debate, has primarily focused on identifying and preventing injuries during the absorption phases of running.
 The propulsion phase, which occurs from midstance to toe-off, is crucial for understanding how the body moves forward.
+In basic terms, it involves thrusting forwards with the lead leg while the rear leg extends.
+When the lead leg moves downwards to place the lead foot and the rear foot is lifted from the ground is when the propulsion phase ends.
+The thrusting action of the torso is also important in understanding how propulsion is generated.

-In a full stride length model, elements of both the terminal swing and footstrike contribute to propulsion.
+Considered in more detail, in a full stride length model, elements of both the terminal swing and footstrike contribute to propulsion.

 The setup for propulsion begins at the end of the terminal swing when the hip joint flexes, allowing the hip extensors to generate force as they accelerate through the maximal range of motion.

 As the hip extensors transition from inhibitory to primary muscle movers, the lower extremity moves back towards the ground, aided by the stretch reflex and gravity.
 The footstrike and absorption phases follow, leading to two possible outcomes.

 With a heel strike, this phase may be just a continuation of momentum from the stretch reflex, gravity, and light hip extension, offering little force absorption through the ankle joint.
 On the other hand, a mid/forefoot strike helps in shock absorption, supporting plantar flexion from midstance to toe-off.

 The actual propulsion begins when the lower extremity enters midstance.
 The hip extensors continue contracting, assisted by gravity and the stretch reflex from maximal hip flexion during the terminal swing.
 Hip extension pulls the ground underneath the body, propelling the runner forward.

 During midstance, the knee should be slightly flexed due to elastic loading from the absorption and footstrike phases, preserving forward momentum.
 The ankle joint is in dorsiflexion at this point, either elastically loaded from a mid/forefoot strike or preparing for stand-alone concentric plantar flexion.

 The final propulsive movements during toe-off involve all three joints: ankle, knee, and hip.
 The plantar flexors push off from the ground, returning from dorsiflexion in midstance.
 This can occur either by releasing the elastic load from an earlier mid/forefoot strike or through concentric contraction from a heel strike.

 With a forefoot strike, the ankle and knee joints release their stored elastic energy from the footstrike/absorption phase.
 The quadriceps group/knee extensors fully extend the knee, pushing the body off the ground.
 Simultaneously, the knee flexors and stretch reflex pull the knee back into flexion, initiating the initial swing phase.
 The hip extensors extend to the maximum, contributing to forces pulling and pushing off the ground, as well as initiating knee flexion and the initial swing phase.